vuefront/wordpress/readme.txt

 == How to Use ==
 Once the plugin is activated, the CMS Connect URL will function automatically, providing VueFront Web App access to the website data.

+You can now build and deploy your PWA and SPA Web App directly from the comfort of your WordPress Admin Panel.

 If you have WooCommerce installed and activated, the plugin will automatically provide that data as well.

 You do not need to do anything from the admin panel.
 It should work out-of-the-box.

-Just enjoy the new SPA.
+Just enjoy the new PWA & SPA.

 == Screenshots ==
 1. VueFront is a Single Page Application for WordPress